 - We are providing telehealth appointments with our doctors for psychiatry appointments.

-- We have suspended new admissions to our Residential Treatment Program and Recovery Housing and are keeping group sizes to 10 or less.
-Please note that both Residential and Recovery Housing are currently operating, and in need of support.
+- Please note that both Residential and Recovery Housing are currently operating, and in need of support.
 See information on how you can help below.*

 - WRAP Recovery Coaches are currently working to set up virtual support group meetings for both our recovery and SMART meetings.
 They have provided, by delivery and email, online 12-step recovery and other recovery groups and meetings.